RevinderDev/code-wars/README.md

 ## Code wars

-This repository contains mine solutions to the different problems on the website https://codewars.com Important to understand is that they are not to be compiled or run, rather to look for actual solution.
+This repository contains my solutions to the problems on the website https://codewars.com.

 You can find link to my profile [here](https://www.codewars.com/users/Revinder).